Navigators

 When we’ll assign a navigator to your appeal

-At the Appeal Division, we assign you a navigator as soon as the SST member (the decision-maker) gives you permission to appeal.
+For all other appeals at the Appeal Division, we assign you a navigator as soon as the SST member (the decision-maker) gives you permission to appeal.

 If you need more help